duckdb/duckdb-web/docs/archive/0.6/sql/query_syntax/grouping_sets.md

 ---
+expanded: SQL
 layout: docu
+railroad: query_syntax/groupby.js
+redirect_from:
+- docs/archive/0.6.1/sql/query_syntax/grouping_sets
+selected: Documentation/SQL/Query Syntax/Grouping Sets
 title: GROUPING SETS
-selected: Documentation/SQL/Query Syntax/Grouping Sets
-expanded: SQL
-railroad: query_syntax/groupby.js
 ---

 `GROUPING SETS`, `ROLLUP` and `CUBE` can be used in the `GROUP BY` clause to perform a grouping over multiple dimensions within the same query.

 ### Examples